ggmohanasundaram/skyhubdigital/README.md

   Unit tests are available in - skyhubdigital/src/test/java/org/skyhubdigital/com/recommendation/

   Note :
-      The Recommendation logic is developed based on Binary search algorithm.
+      The Recommendation logic has been built based on Binary search algorithm.

     MovieRecommender.java  (skyhubdigital/src/main/java/org/skyhubdigital/com/recommendation) - The logic has been built in this calls
     MovieRecommenderTest.java (skyhubdigital/src/test/java/org/skyhubdigital/com/recommendation) - It is unit test class used to provide various inputs to test the logic.